naomitewolde9-design/W2_Workshop/Ex2B_Model_Brainstorm.md

 - I looked at our ERD's and we all have our ERD's sectioned out with the column information as well as the PK(primary keys) and FK(Foreign keys).(Naomi)

 - When Victoria used chatGPT it only showed 2 relationships from the information, for example "One client has many dogs(1:M)" and my ERD has a list of 3 like the relationship between the tables with the appointments, client, and dog ID's.(Naomi)

+(Victoria Ordonez)
+a) some of the similarities the main three entities Client-Dog-Appointment
+b) there are additional entities in some ERD like Emergency contact and relationship - I beleive that these diffrences are due to the prompts we individually used when using AI.
+Some cons could be getting information that may not be relevant to what you need in your data but a pro is getting additional information that could potentially be useful.